SrmHitter9062/Go-Java/README.md

 Requirements
-The following are the considerations that we had for selecting the language
+The considerations for selecting the language-

 **Comparing use cases**